 After the crash in 2008, she put her writing and research skills to work as a media analyst.
-Published in ‘The People Speak’ segment of the Occupy Two Year Anniversary book release, Gabrielle’s personal statement on the movement was featured along with her mentor Mike Ruppert; and notable supporters such as Noam Chomsky, Tom Morello, Chris Hedges and Deepak Chopra.
+Published in ‘The People Speak’ segment of the Occupy Two Year Anniversary book release in 2013, Gabrielle’s personal statement on the movement was featured along with her mentor Mike Ruppert; and other notable supporters such as Noam Chomsky, Tom Morello, Chris Hedges and Deepak Chopra.

 She moved to southern Indiana to focus on permaculture and deep ecology study while volunteering her photography and video services to the local Tibetan Mongolian Buddhist Cultural Center.
 Gabrielle provided media services during His Holiness The Dalai Lama’s visit to Louisville, Kentucky.

 At 52, she’s an enthusiastic student of social permaculture, Jungian theory, and astrology.
 She’s now part of a co-creative intentional community near Indiana University campus, Green Acres Permaculture Village.
-Gabrielle’s role as outreach coordinator promotes regenerative culture and the vision of its founder; master astrologer, and blogger with a PhD in philosophy, Ann Kreilkamp.
+Gabrielle’s role as outreach coordinator promotes regenerative culture and the vision of its founder; a master astrologer, author and PhD in philosophy, Ann Kreilkamp.

 [Family photo, Aunt Nella, R w/dog Muzzie.
 R: Aunt Nella in Life Magazine, 1946]